ankaku00/ankaku00.Github.io/sample_project.md

 - AcceptedCmp6: Did The Customer Accept Offer in 6th Campaign
 - Age Group
 - education_Graduation: Is the customer's highest education level undergraduate?
--education_Master: Is the customer's highest education level Master's?
+- education_Master: Is the customer's highest education level Master's?
--education_PHD: Is the customer's highest education level a PhD?
+- education_PHD: Is the customer's highest education level a PhD?
--education_2n Cycle: Is the customer’s highest education high school?
+- education_2n Cycle: Is the customer’s highest education high school?
--Each row represents a customer.
+- Each row represents a customer.

 ### The Analysis
 <img src="images/Money Spent by Product.png?raw=true"/>